ihave13digits/Bitmapper/README.md

 # Bitmapper
-A Noita inspired game written in C++ with OLC PixelGameEngine
+A Noita and Terraria inspired game written in C++ with OLC PixelGameEngine

 ## Wiki